zmon1010/kendo-ui-core/docs/api/javascript/dataviz/ui/chart.md

 ### axisDefaults.labels.skip `Number` *(default: 0)*

-The number of labels to skip.
+The number of labels to skip at the beginning.
 By default no labels are skipped.

 ### axisDefaults.labels.step `Number` *(default: 1)*